New Revelations Show Golden State Killer Had Toxic History With Women

 DeAngelo was also reportedly obsessed with an ex-fiancée named Bonnie.
 He apparently proposed to Bonnie, but for unknown reasons, they never married.
 One of his rape victims told police that after he attacked her 1976, he yelled “I hate you, Bonnie,” and cried into a pillow.
 Police were stymied about the identity of Bonnie until DeAngelo was caught and investigators pieced together his history.

-Such behavior has been documented with other killers.
+Such behaviour has been documented with other killers.
 Omar Mateen, who murdered 49 at the Pulse nightclub shooting in 2016, was physically abusive towards his wife, Sitora Yusufiy.

-Devin Patrick Kelley, who killed 26 people at a church in Texas last year, was court-martialed and dishonorably discharged from the Air Force for beating his wife and cracking their baby’s skull.
+Devin Patrick Kelley, who killed 26 people at a church in Texas last year, was court-martialed and dishonourably discharged from the Air Force for beating his wife and cracking their baby’s skull.

 Advertisement